i-dot-ai/redbox/README.md

 chmod -R 777 ./infra
 ```

-If this doest work update the docker-compose.yml itself to have your own identity by:
+If this doesn't work then update the `rabbitmq` service in the `docker-compose.yml`
+by adding a new `user` key so that the container assumes your own identity, i.e.:

 ```yaml
   rabbitmq: